-(1) Amounts presented are net of unamortized debt issuance costs as of September 30, 2018.
+(2) Amounts presented are net of unamortized debt issuance costs as of September 30, 2018.
 We had total debt of approximately \$280 million (excluding debt issuance costs) after giving effect to the recent amendment to our Term Loan Facility as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Long-Term Debt-Term Loan Facility."
 The recent amendment to our Term Loan Facility to, among other things, increase the amount available for borrowing thereunder from \$240 million to \$500 million has not been reflected above.
-We expect to draw the remaining \$220 million under our Term Loan Facility on a pro forma basis after giving effect to this offering and the total \$500 million of borrowing under the Term Loan Facility amended on December 31, 2018, we would have had \$679.5 million in cash and cash equivalents and \$500 million of total indebtedness outstanding.
+We expect to draw the remaining \$220 million under our Term Loan Facility contemporaneously with the completion of this offering.
+As of September 30, 2018, on a pro forma basis after giving effect to this offering and the total \$500 million of borrowing under the Term Loan Facility amended on December 31, 2018, we would have had \$698.4 million in cash and cash equivalents and \$500 million of total indebtedness outstanding.
 The pro forma total indebtedness outstanding as of September 30, 2018 does not include deferred financing costs.